John A. Arneaux: Acting career

 In 1885, Arneaux took the title role in Richard III.
 The play was entered into an amateur theatre contest put on by the New York Enterprise and judged by editors from that paper and the New York Sun.
 For his work, Arneaux was awarded a gold medal.
 The troupe took the play to Providence, Rhode Island and then back to a number of New York stages.
 The show continued to tour the next year.
 In October 1886, the Baltimore Director wrote of Arneaux, "We have seen him in the difficult role of the Duke of Gloster [Richard III].
 We have also seen Macready, Booth, and Barrett in the same character and we are free to say that Mr. Arneaux's conception of the character, his superb management of the part he assumed, were perfect."
 About the same time, the New York Daily News gave him the epithet, "Black Booth", referring to the lauded actor Edwin Booth.
 Other actors in that production include Benjamin Lightfoot as Richmond and Henry VI and Hattie Williams as Lady Anne.
 That November, the company revived Othello at Steinway Hall with the same actors in their previous roles except Eloise Molineaux played Emilia.
 Sissieretta Jones performed before the show in Providence and the entire show got good reviews in both the white and black press.

 In 1886, Arneaux played Romeo to Alice Franklin's Juliet in a performance of Romeo and Juliet at the Lyric Hall.
 Later that year Arneaux again played Richard III with Ladue as King Henry and Bertie Toney (later wife of Walter F. Craig) as Lady Anne at the Lexington Avenue Opera House.
 The following January the play was performed at the Academy of Music in Philadelphia.
 In 1887, Arneaux announced he wished to retire from the stage for two years to improve his voice and his craft as an actor.
 During this period, he continued to give occasional performances.
 He performed scenes from Macbeth as the title character with Henrietta Vinton Davis as Lady Macbeth and Thomas Symmonds as Macduff and as Duncan in April 1887 at Clarendon Hall.
 In 1888, Arneaux performed scenes from Othello and Macbeth with Hurle Bavardo and Alice Franklin at Baltimore's Wilson Post Hall.

 Style

-He based his performance of "Richard III" on that of Edwin Booth, with whom he was often favorably compared.
+He based his performance of "Richard III" on that of Edwin Booth, to whom he was often favorably compared.
 He was also noted for his long mustache worn for that role.
 Especially due to his roles in Othello, he was said to be a follower of African American actor Ira Aldridge, who had become famous worldwide for his performance as Othello from the 1820s through the 1860s.
 Arnaux fit into a pantheon of black actors who played that role starting with Aldridge, followed by Arneaux, John Hewlett, and Paul Robeson.